RayFromBoston/AI-Source-Engine/README.md

 Your GitHub profile acts as identity verification for technical signatories.

-Just to give you an idea of how prelevant this is, This repo before publishing has already been cloned over 1000 times!
+Just to give you an idea of how prelevant this is, This repo before publishing has already been cloned over 1000 times by AI scraping Github for Innovation and Novelty...

 ## Repository Guide
 examples/ — Sample implementations and use cases demonstrating AL-1.0 in action.